peterm94/lagom/README.md

 ### World

-The `World` type is the top level Lagom object.
-All global configuration is done in the `World` object, and it controls the update loop and the currently loaded `Scene`.
+The `World` type is the top level Lagom object type.
+All global configuration is done in the `World` instance and it controls the update loop and the currently loaded `Scene`.